-Of course, it is possible to disable/enable Apache mod_userdir the separate accounts having root access that is available on our VPS and dedicated servers only.
+Of course, it is possible to disable/enable Apache mod_userdir for separate accounts having root access that is available on our VPS and Dedicated servers only.

 In order to do it, access your WHM with the root details > go to Security Center > choose Apache mod_userdir Tweak:

 In order to allow/prevent the website access using the mod_userdir module, you need to do the following:

 2. When mod_userdir Protection is enabled, but some specific users still would like to use mod_userdir, select the appropriate Exclude Protection checkboxes in order to make mod_userdir available for these users.

 3. If you have selected the Exclude Protection checkbox, it is possible to allow additional users to access these hosts using the mod_userdir module.
 In order to do this, insert their usernames in the Additional Users text box (for entering multiple users, separate each account username with a space).

 4. You can allow users to access their accounts through the mod_userdir module and to not steal any bandwidth by selecting the Exclude Protection checkbox for DefaultHost (nobody).

 5. Click Save in order to save your changes:

 For the users hosted on our shared servers, there is a workaround.
 For accessing the content of your website before changing the DNS records, you will need to update the ‘hosts’ file on your PC.
 The detailed guidelines can be found here